Qala, Malta: St. Anthony's Battery

 St. Anthony's Battery, also known as Ras il-Qala (Qala Point) Battery, was built between 1731 and 1732.
 Its design is attributed to Charles François de Mondion.
 It was intended to guard the mouth of the channel between Gozo and Comino.

 The work was originally designed with a semi-circular gun platform and two blockhouses at the rear; however, it was eventually built with a semi-hexagonal front.
 Consequently, the landward defenses incorporated a free-standing red-an trace with thick walls and numerous musketry loopholes, which were shielded by two flanking traverses.
 The land front itself was protected by a shallow ditch.
 A solid blockhouse with battered walls occupied the center of the enclosure.
 In 1770, St. Anthony's Battery had an armament of three 8-pounder guns with 427 rounds of roundshot and 75 rounds of grapeshot; and eight 6-pounder guns with 127 rounds of roundshot and 45 rounds of grapeshot.

 Although most of the landward part of St. Anthony's Battery was in a precarious state of neglect with part of the wall and the entire blockhouse in complete ruins, Din l-Art Ħelwa (a non-profit making organisation) are at present carrying out renovation and reconstruction works on the Block house and the entrance.

 Ħondoq ir-Rummien bay can be accessed from the village of Qala and lies opposite to the isle of Comino.
 The small sandy beach and its crystalline water makes Ħondoq Bay very popular amongst the local population especially in summer.

 Apart from an ideal swimming zone, the bay is also renowned for diving, especially for beginners.
 During summer evenings a number of local families stay late in Ħondoq to relax by their smoking barbecues enjoying the cool summer breeze.

 Voluntary Groups in Qala

 The Qala Fireworks Group

 The Qala Fireworks Group, formed back in 1956, is made up of volunteers who put on a fireworks show.

 Għaqda Briju San Ġużepp

 Għaqda Briju San Ġużepp, founded in July 2007, organises year-round youth activities and works on the Saint Joseph Feast.

-Qala St. Joseph F.C.
+Qala Saints F.C.

-Qala St. Joseph F.C is a football club from the village of Qala in Gozo, Malta.
+Qala Saints F.C. is a football club from the village of Qala in Gozo, Malta.
 The club was founded in 1968 and is named after the village patron Saint Joseph.
 They play in the Gozo Football League.